robolaunch/cosmodrome/README.md

   </p>
 </div>

-Robot image pipeline produces images for [robolaunch Robot Operator](https://github.com/robolaunch/robot-operator).
+**cosmodrome** is an image pipeline that produces images for [robolaunch Robot Operator](https://github.com/robolaunch/robot-operator).

 ## Table of Contents